htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

 ClassAd environment.

 :classad-attribute-def:`CurrentTime`
-    Evaluates to the the number of integer seconds since the Unix epoch (00:00:00 UTC, Jan 1, 1970).
+    Evaluates to the number of integer seconds since the Unix epoch (00:00:00 UTC, Jan 1, 1970).